Daily Household Chores Checklist for Domestic Helpers

 Don't try to do it all alone.

-Share tasks with whoever lives with you.
-Or, if you have a helper, give clear and kind instructions.
-Tools like HelperTask can make task-sharing smoother—assigning, reminding, without needing to say the same things over and over again. -
+Share tasks between family members and helpers.
+Tools like HelperTask make task-sharing smoother—assigning, reminding, without needing to say the same things over and over again. -

 Be flexible.

 Some days won’t go to plan.
 That’s life.
-Don’t punish yourself.
+Don’t punish yourself or your helper.
 Just pick back up tomorrow. -

 Celebrate the little victories.